ASA works to advance soybean biotech priorities within Congress and regulatory agencies.

 Photo courtesy of USB

-EPA and FDA are also expected to soon issue draft rules and guidance indicating their approach to the regulation of gene edited plants.
-ASA encourages these regulators to work closely with their interagency counterparts to ensure regulatory approaches are coordinated and enable innovation, and to expeditiously signal to stakeholders their planned approaches for products of gene editing.
-This will better enable international coordination to ensure more consistent approaches for trade of gene edited products.
-ASA will work with both agencies after their drafts are issued.
+ASA encourages these regulators to work closely with their interagency counterparts to ensure regulatory approaches are coordinated and enable innovation, and expeditiously signal to stakeholders their planned approaches for products of gene editing.
+This will better enable international coordination to ensure more consistent approaches for the trade of gene edited products.

 Agricultural biotechnology is regulated under the Coordinated Framework developed in the 1980s and enforced by USDA, EPA and FDA.
 In January 2017, USDA proposed a draft rule to reform Part 340 of USDA’s regulations under the Plant Protection Act, which governs the interstate movement and environmental release of genetically engineered (GE) organisms.
 On the same day, FDA published a Request for Information (RFI) on the regulation of gene-edited plants, which requests input about the risks of gene edited plants.
 FDA published another proposal that expands its scope to include regulation of gene-edited animals.
 ASA provided comments on USDA’s proposed rule and FDA’s plant RFI.

 While the proposed Part 340 rule sent positive messages on gene editing, ASA and others had significant concerns unrelated to the regulatory approach to gene edited plants, and in November 2017, USDA withdrew that rule.